S-Limbu/sql-projects-portfolio/practice/analysis/18_conversion_funnel_analysis.md

 ---

 ## 🧠 Business Scenario
 You're a Product Analyst at an e-commerce company.
-The Product Team wants to analyze how users progress through critical steps in the product journey:
+The Product Team wants to **analyze how users progress through critical steps in the product journey**:
 Visiting the website -> Signing up -> Making a purchase They need a quick snapshot of how many unique users complete each step in the funnel to identify drop-offs and conversion bottlenecks.